beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 ### How does the dependency injection interacts with Bean Validation - specifically CDI?

+The answer to this question might be specified in the Java EE spec rather than Bean Validation ( or CDI) but we will write it as an appendix for now.

 I'm assuming CDI exposes the ability to instantiate and destroy CDI beans via a `BeanManager` interface.